matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 If multiple periods were requested in [build](#build) or [factory](#factory) the result will be indexed by period.

-The site ID index is always first, so if multiple sites &amp; periods were requested, the result will be indexed by site ID first, then period.
+The site ID index is always first, so if multiple sites & periods were requested, the result will be indexed by site ID first, then period.

 #### Signature